-If you participate in this seminar and work hard, you should:
+If you prepare for and attend class, actively participate in the class, and you work hard, you should:

 - 1. Increase your awareness of research in your area of interest (professional and personal). - 2.
 Improve your ability to evaluate and summarize the significance of others' research. - 3.
-Have a conceptual understanding of research design, its relation to the purpose of research, and possible methods of analysis consistent with that design. - Learn to develop basic single-case designs. - 5.
-Learn to calculate basic statistics using Excel. - 6.
-Improve your understanding of the need for research evidence and the role of research for professionals in your field. - 7.
+Have a conceptual understanding of research design, its relation to the purpose of research, and possible methods of analysis consistent with that design. - 4.
+Learn to develop basic single-case designs. - 5.
+Learn to calculate basic statistics using Excel.

+- 6. Improve your understanding of the need for research evidence and the role of research for professionals in your field. - 7.
 Continue to improve your presentation skills. - 8.
 Learn to give and receive feedback on academic writing and presentation skills.

-Please note that because this is a new class, I reserve the right to change the class requirements and direction as needed!
+Please note that I reserve the right to change the class requirements and direction as needed!